dgbeck/backbone.marionette.subviews/README.md

 ## Details

-After including the `backbone.marionette.subviews.js` in your project, the `subview` helper will automatically be available in all of your underscore templates.
+After including `backbone.marionette.subviews.js` in your project, the `subview` helper will automatically be available in all of your underscore templates.
 The helper takes one argument, which is the name of the subview to be created.

 The subviewCreators hash of your view should contain an element for each subview.
-The key of each element is the subview's name, and the value is a function that returns the subview instance.
+The key of each element is the subview's name, and the value is a function that should create and return the subview instance.

 Subviews are not rendered until after the parent view has completely finished rendering.
 A new "after:render" event is fired (and its corresponding onAfterRender function is called) after all subviews have finished rendering.
 The sequence of events is as follows: